 Learning is one of the key features of intelligence: The capability of using prior experience to adapt intelligent behavior to novel situations.
-This requires some form of memory that may be distinguished into short-term and long-term memory.
+This requires some form of memory that may be divided into short-term and long-term memory.
 The stored information can be used to adapt and synthesize representations, acquire new skills and change values or preferences.
 This flexibility widens the scope of intelligent systems going beyond the boundaries of fully pre-programmed solutions.

 Incremental learning is characterized by the capability to perform experience-based adaptation from a continuous stream of incoming data.
-Thus it facilitates an immediate feedback between a learning system, its user(s) and its environment.
-We develop new approaches for the key challenge of incremental learning systems: finding a good compromise between stability and plasticity of the learned representations.
+Thus, it facilitates an immediate feedback between a learning system, its user(s) and its environment.
+HRI-EU develops new approaches for the key challenge of incremental learning systems: finding a good compromise between stability and plasticity of the learned representations.
 Incremental learning is a prerequisite for personalized assistance systems and HRI-EU’s Collaborative Intelligence vision.

 For more information

 V. Losing, B. Hammer, H. Wersing, “Tackling Heterogeneous Concept Drift with the Self Adjusting Memory (SAM)”, Knowledge and Information Systems, 2018